smart-data-models/dataModel.TourismDestinations/Event/doc/spec_JA.md

       x-ngsi:
         type: Property
     category:
-      description: 'Category of the Trip.
+      description: 'Category of the Event.
 A combination of free text to remain flexible to a specific context is offered below as an initial repository or any other value needed by an application.
 Enum:''shopping, gastronomy, museum, religiousWorship, parksAndGardens, history, outdoorActivities, excursion, wellness'''
       items:
         enum:
           - excursion